mafintosh/tar-fs/README.md

 It can be useful to use `dmode` and `fmode` if you are packing/unpacking tarballs between *nix/windows to ensure that all files/directories unpacked are readable.

+Set `options.strict` to `false` if you want to ignore errors due to unsupported entry types (like device files)

 ## Copy a directory

 Copying a directory with permissions and mtime intact is as simple as